k-bosko/k-bosko.github.io/_posts/2019-08-30-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III.md

 Now your GitHub Pages should point to your private domain.
 To check it go to Settings of your  `USERNAME.github.io` repository.
 Here you can also secure your GitHub Pages site with HTTPS to encrypt traffic between GitHub's servers and your browser.

-{% include figure image_path="/assets/images/posts/github-pages.jpg" alt="GitHub Pages" %}
+{% include figure image_path="/assets/images/posts/github-pages.jpg" alt="Set up GitHub Pages encryption with HTTPS" %}

 <i class="far fa-sticky-note"></i> **Note:** It will take some time to actually enforce HTTPS on GitHub Pages, so be patient.
 When it does, you will see lock icon in your browser’s address bar.
 {: .notice--info}